Reduce Reuse Recycle Logo

 Since 2006, Tetrapak have offered advice and financial support for councils to initiate recycling schemes, so your local council don’t really have any excuse for not recycling them!

-So, Give Me The Juice on Recycling Tetrapaks
+So, Give Me The Juice on Recycling Drinks Cartons

-If your local council does not yet collect Tetrapak cartons for recycling, write to your council and ask them what they are going to do about it and request that they introduce Tetrapak recycling.
+If your local council is one of the very few that does not yet collect Tetrapak cartons for recycling, write to your council and ask them what they are going to do about it and request that they introduce Tetrapak recycling.

 If you cannot include them in your kerbside collection, they can usually be taken to your local recycling centre.